São Fidélis, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Take care to find the necessary type.
-The vast majority of adapters currently sold are simply plug changers and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types C and N. Take care to choose the right type.
+The majority of adapters available are simply plug changers and require your devices to adjust the voltage themselves.
 If yours can't do that they could get fried.
-This one should work in most countries.
+This one works in most locations.

 Airplane phone mount